Self-Injury: A Compassionate Clinical Guide

 - Examine and treat wounds.
 Some cuts and burns need professional care: deep wounds, signs of infection, wounds over tendons or near major blood vessels, or any wound that will not stop bleeding.
 We can clean, suture, refer to wound care, and update tetanus.

 - Rule out medical contributors.
-Untreated ADHD, thyroid disease, iron deficiency, sleep deprivation, perimenopausal hormone shifts, and post-concussive syndromes can all amplify emotional dysregulation.
+Untreated ADHD, thyroid disease, iron deficiency, sleep deprivation, perimenopausal hormone changes, and post-concussive syndromes can all amplify emotional dysregulation.
 Treating the medical layer makes the psychological work possible.

 - Coordinate the psychiatric care.
 We refer to a therapist trained in DBT or trauma-focused work, and to a psychiatrist or psychiatric nurse practitioner if medication is part of the plan.
 We do not pretend to be everyone's only mental health provider, but we do hold the thread.